The high cost of stress in the workplace

 Susan has been juggling work and caring for her ailing mother for the past six months.
 She tosses and turns at night with worry about work and the mounting medical bills.
 Her doctor prescribed sleeping pills as well as anti-depressants.
 Last week, Susan's boss gave her a written warning for excessive lateness and for falling asleep at her desk.

 Unfortunately, situations like these are quite common in the workplace today.
 According to the National Institute of Occupational Safety and Health, signs of workplace stress include headaches, sleep disturbances, poor concentration, short temper, upset stomach, depression, fatigue and burnout.
-If left untreated,
+If left untreated, these issues can lead to more advanced health problems such as cardiovascular disease, back or upper extremity disorders, ulcers, impaired immune functioning, severe depression, and even suicide.

 More breaking news...